Antonis Samaras: Leader of the Opposition (2009–2012, 2015)

-Prime Minister of Greece
+Prime Minister of Greece (2012–2015)

 Following the May 2012 general election in which the New Democracy party became the largest party in the Hellenic Parliament, Samaras was asked by Greek President Karolos Papoulias to try to form a government.
 However, after a day of negotiations with the other parties, Samaras officially announced he was giving up the mandate to form a government.
 The task passed to Alexis Tsipras, Leader of Syriza, the second largest party, who was also unable to form a government.
-After the Panhellenic Socialist Movement (PASOK) also failed to negotiate a successful agreement to form a government, emergency talks with the President of Greece ended with a new election being called while the outgoing Chairman of the Council of State Panagiotis Pikrammenos was appointed as Prime Minister of Greece in a caretaker government composed of independent technocrats.
+After the Panhellenic Socialist Movement (PASOK) also failed to negotiate a successful agreement to form a government, emergency talks with the president of Greece ended with a new election being called while the outgoing chairman of the Council of State Panayiotis Pikrammenos was appointed as Prime Minister of Greece in a caretaker government composed of independent technocrats.

 Voters once again took to the polls in the widely watched June 2012 election.
 The New Democracy party came out on top in a stronger position with 129 seats, compared to 108 in the May election.
 On 20 June 2012, Samaras successfully formed a coalition with the PASOK (now led by former Finance Minister Evangelos Venizelos) and the Democratic Left (DIMAR).
 The new government had a majority of 28 (which was later reduced to 18), with Syriza, the Independent Greeks (ANEL), Golden Dawn (XA) and the Communist Party (KKE) comprising the opposition.
 The PASOK and DIMAR chose to take a limited role in Samaras's Cabinet, being represented by party officials and independent technocrats instead of MPs.

 The Democratic Left left the coalition on 21 June 2013 in protest at the closure of the nation's public broadcaster Hellenic Broadcasting Corporation (ERT), leaving Samaras with a slim majority of 153 ND and PASOK MPs combined.
 The two remaining parties proceeded to negotiate a cabinet reshuffle that resulted in a significantly expanded role for PASOK in the new coalition government.
 A further reshuffle followed the 2014 European Parliament election.